 The 2022/23 competition will open for applications at midday (BST) on 3 October 2022

-Prospective students looking to apply for ESRC studentship funding to undertake a PhD research project of their own design (starting in the academic year 2023/24) are invited to submit an application by the deadline of 5pm (GMT) on 8 December 2022.
+Prospective students looking to apply for ESRC studentship funding to undertake a PhD research project of their own design (starting in October 2024) are invited to submit an application by the deadline of 6 pm (GMT) on 1 December 2023.

 To ensure you have the best chance of success, please review the Open Competition Guidance for Students in advance of submitting an application.

 As per our guidance, please note, applications will be anonymised for reviewers and as such all documents you upload as part